ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 # Protocol Overview {#protocol-overview}

-Roughtime is a protocol for rough time synchronization that enables clients to provide cryptographic proof of server malfeasance.
+Roughtime is a protocol for authenticated rough time synchronization that enables clients to provide cryptographic proof of server malfeasance.
 It does so by having responses from servers include a signature over a value derived from a nonce in the client request.
 This provides cryptographic proof that the timestamp was issued after the server received the client's request.
 The derived value included in the server's response is the root of a Merkle tree which includes the hash of the client's nonce as the value of one of its leaf nodes.
 This enables the server to amortize the relatively costly signing operation over a number of client requests.

 ## Single server mode
 At its most basic level, Roughtime is a one round protocol in which a